 Remember, a patent attorney is part of your team.
 Whether you’re a garage inventor, a biopharmaceutical developer, or anything in between, a patent attorney will act for you to maximize your investment.
 Their knowledge and experience will help you through every step of the life of your patent.

-If you are looking for an experienced patent attorney, call Hankin Patent Law, APC today to schedule your free initial consultation.
+If you are looking for an experienced patent attorney, call Hankin Patent Law, APC, APC today to schedule your free initial consultation.
 We work with national and international clients.
 If you decide not to move forward with our services, we guarantee that any information you provide will be kept completely confidential.